Lukas Franks PI

 “He’s trying to be funny,” the weasel said, “show him how much we laugh.”

-Boris’ teslaFist slammed into my stomach again.
-I doubled over again.
+Boris’ teslaFist slammed into my stomach—again.
+I doubled over—again.
 Fuck me!
 Fuck me!
 I saw stars.
-Boris pulled me up and threw me against the wall again.
-I saw more stars.
+Boris pulled me up and threw me against the wall—again.
+More stars.

 “Why are you looking for Ritter?” the weasel asked.